-Smart functionality includes the ability to communicate with voice assistants – namely Google Assistant and Amazon Alexa.
-Simply speak into the device on your wrist to give commands, and your watch will speak back to you.
+Sense and Versa smartwatches are Fitbit’s most technologically advanced to date.
+Their functionality extends beyond the tracking of health and fitness.
+It includes the ability to interact with voice assistants like Google Assistant and Amazon Alexa.
+Simply speak commands into the wrist-mounted device, and your watch will respond.

 Essential reading: Top fitness trackers and health gadgets